autocrypt/protected-headers/draft-protected-headers.in.md

    * *Protected Headers* are any headers protected by the scheme described in this document.
    * *Exposed Headers* are any headers outside the Cryptographic Payload (protected or not).
    * *Obscured Headers* are any Protected Headers which have been modified or removed from the set of Exposed Headers.
-   * *Legacy Display Part* is a MIME construct which guarantees visibility of data from the Original Headers which may have been removed or obscured from the Unprotected Headers.
+   * *Legacy Display Part* is a MIME construct which provides visibility for users of legacy clients of data from the Original Headers which may have been removed or obscured from the Exposed Headers.
+It is defined in {{legacy-display}}.
    * *User-Facing Headers* are explained and enumerated in {{user-facing-headers}}.
    * *Structural Headers* are documented in {{structural-headers}}.